XinyuKang22/WeTok/Report.md

 ### **Application Use Cases and or Examples**

+*Targets Users: Everyone who is willing to use and learn about this app*

 *Jack wants to learn about skateboarding skills that interest him most*
 1. *Jack searched the tag about skateboarding and found that Kevin shared skateboarding skills every day*
 2. *He followed Kevin*
 3. *He learned new moves from Kevin's skateboard skills*

+*Andy wants to know about the good restaurants around him*
+1. *Andy turns on the City feature and finds that Clair shared a delicious restaurant nearby*
+2. *He followed Clair and hope Clair can share more delicious restaurants in the future*

 *Here is a map navigation application example*